Home Majors Landscape Architecture

 Across 17 schools, Landscape Architecture graduates earn an average of $51,771 per year in their first year after graduation.
 Earnings range from $40,901 to $60,668 depending on the school.

-What is the AI automation risk for Landscape Architecture?
+What's the top-ranked school for Landscape Architecture?

 Based on our DegreeOutlook Score (combining earnings, AI resilience, job market size, and ROI), Louisiana State University and Agricultural & Mechanical College ranks #1 for Landscape Architecture with a score of 62/100 and graduate earnings of $60,668/yr.